Codegree conditions for tiling complete $k$-partite $k$-graphs and loose cycles: Concluding Remarks

 In this paper we study the minimum codegree threshold $\delta(n, K)$ for tiling complete $k$-partite $k$-graphs $K$ perfectly when $\gcd(K)=1$.
 By Proposition~\ref{disprove}, $\delta(n, K)\ge n/m + {\rm coex}(\frac{m-1}{m}n+1, K)$ when $a_1=1$.
 In view of this and Theorem~\ref{thm:main}, it is interesting to know if one can replace the second term in~\eqref{eq:deg} by a term similar to ${\rm coex}(\frac{m-a_1}{m}n+1, K)$.
 Moreover, it is interesting to know if ${\rm ex}(n, K)/\binom{n}{k-1}$ (or ${\rm coex}(n, K)$) is monotone on $n$ so that the maximization in~\eqref{eq:deg} could be avoided.

-For complete $k$-partite $k$-graphs $K$ such that $\gcd(\mathcal{S}(K))>1$ or $\gcd(K)$ is even, a simple application of the absorbing method together with Lemma~\ref{lemK} implies that $\delta(n, K) = n/2 + o(n)$, which gives a reproof of the result of Mycroft~\cite{My14} without using the Hypergraph Blow-up Lemma.
+Following the notion in \cite{My14}, we call $k$-partite $k$-graphs satisfying the three lines of~\eqref{eq:nk1} type 0, type 1 and type $d$, respectively.
+For complete $k$-partite $k$-graphs $K$ of type $d$ for an even $d\ge 0$, a simple application of the absorbing method together with Lemma~\ref{lemK} implies that $\delta(n, K) = n/2 + o(n)$, which gives a reproof of the result of Mycroft~\cite{My14} without using the Hypergraph Blow-up Lemma.
 We think that a further sharpening is possible by a careful analysis on the extremal case, to which we shall return in the near future.